 The CLK (clock) signal marks the arrival of each bit of data.

 Here’s that photo again of a completed shield.
 You can tell this is for a 32x16 matrix, because there are four ground connections (one of the long vertical strips is a ground bus — see the tiny jumpers there?).

 The ribbon cable to the matrix would plug into this with the key facing left.

-The colors don’t quite match the examples above, but are close.
+The colors and positions don’t quite match the examples above, but are close.
 G1 and G2 are yellow wires.
 LAT is the purple wire and should go to pin 10 now (we changed around some things in the Arduino library).